lagbolt/library/TechServices.md

 Don't do this!
 Every image on the web site, or in an email, tweet or post should include an alt tag.
 And the alt tag should include as much information as the image.

+You can't make your web site accessible and then stop.
 Having an accessible site requires the sort of deliberate engineering and regular maintenance that I mentioned above.

 ### What is the Web Site Worth?